bobbymccullough/AmbientWeather-Integration/README.md

 Requires:

-Node (at least that's how I did it, modified in Atom);
+Node (at least that's how I did it, modified in Atom)<br/>

-Ambient Weather's API wrapper (https://github.com/owise1/ambient-weather-api);
+Ambient Weather's API wrapper (https://github.com/owise1/ambient-weather-api)<br/>

-Ambient Weather API and Application Key (current information to obtain is available from https://www.ambientweather.com/api.html);
+Ambient Weather API and Application Key (current information to obtain is available from https://www.ambientweather.com/api.html)<br/>

-TrueSight Intelligence User Login;
+TrueSight Intelligence User Login<br/>
 TrueSight Intelligence API Token (available from TrueSight Intelligence/Account/Product Security)

 Its very possible that some other libraries were hit other than those listed (i'm not a programmer).